hyuri/guilhotine/README.md

 You can run it in GUI mode or CLI mode(check the docs for instructions).

 Lots of things can be improved.
-I wrote it for a very specific job that required way less but I went the extra mile and made it a little fancier, with a GUI and support for "remembering" last used paths.
+I wrote it for a very specific job that required way less but I went the extra mile and made it a little fancier, with a GUI and support for "remembering" last used paths, for practice.